praekeltfoundation/junebug/docs/http_api.rst

        The UUID of the channel the status event occurred for.
    :param str status:
        The :ref:`status level <status-levels>` this event was categorised under.
-   :param list reasons:
-       An array of objects describing the reasons for the status event, where each object contains a ``message`` field with a human-readable string value and a ``type`` field with a programmatically usable string value.
    :param str type:
        A programmatically usable string value describing the reason for the status event.